costa-security/attio-mcp-server/README.md

+__important!__ this is Costa's internal fork of the attio server, this adds API key injection to the public repo

 # attio-mcp-server

 This is an MCP server for [Attio](https://attio.com/), the AI-native CRM.
 It allows mcp clients (like Claude) to connect to the Attio API.